 Llafranc ("Yafrank"), is a fishing village known more these days as a holiday town, with its broad beach and perambulating promenade.
 Llafranc sits on a beautiful bay surrounded by steep hills.
 Swimming is terrific, and so is the food.
 Llafranc and the surrounding villages have lots of cafés and restaurants to choose from, including a Michelin-starred restaurant, Casamar, high on the hill overlooking the bay.

 Old Madremanya becomes mysterious at night.

 The shopping in Figueres is excellent, too, as is the local wine.
-We'll show you our fave wine bar in the world, run by a cigar-chomping sommelier, Pau.
+We'll show you our fave wine bar in the world, run by a cigar-chomping sommelier, Pau, a former war photographer.
 In an era of globalisation, it's nice to know there still are places that offer a taste of the local.
-If there's time, check out the dining room at the Hotel Duran, where the table still is set for Dali and his friends, who ate there for lunch each day.

 Crossing the border, France into Spain.